pegros/PEG_LIST/help/sfpegCardCmp.md

 * followed by a set of sections containing their own set of fields

-The following snapshot presents two successive instances of the component, the first one applying to the current record and the second on a parent record (identified via a lookup field on the current record).
+The following snapshot presents two successive instances of the component, the first one applying to the current record and the second to a parent record (identified via a lookup field on the current record).

 ![Cards on different records](/media/sfpegCard.png)